Learn what Partial Discharge is and how you can effectively test for it to prevent high and medium voltage equipment failure.

 - TEV detection– This is used to detect internal discharge and relies on the voltage pulse to effectively detect PD.

-- Ultrasound detection – This detects surface discharge and is more widely used than TEV.
-This form of PD detection relies on sound emissions resulting from a discharge.
+- Ultrasound detection – This detects surface PD and is more widely used than TEV.
+This form of PD detection relies on sound emissions resulting from a PD.

-Learn more about Partial Discharge testing by watching these helpful videos.
+Learn more about PD testing by watching these helpful videos.

 It is generally best to find a PD testing service that will not require the total shutdown of your facility.
 Hiring a PD testing service will give you the details you need to make repairs and schedule proper maintenance.